History made: Jude Bellingham breaks UCL record seconds into Liverpool game

 Heading into Tuesday’s high-stakes league phase encounter, much of the pre-match focus centered on Trent Alexander-Arnold’s return to his hometown club.

-However, with the defender only recently back from a hamstring injury sustained against Marseille in March, Alonso opted to start him on the bench, deploying Fede Valverde as a makeshift right-back instead.
+However, with the right-back only recently back from a hamstring injury sustained against Marseille in March, Alonso opted to start him on the bench, deploying Fede Valverde as a makeshift right-back instead.

 Bellingham breaks UCL record